-If you wish to password protect your entries, the site admins (currently just me) may still be able to access them.
+If you wish to password protect your entries on a StoryADay blog for which you have author privileges, the site admins (currently just me) may still be able to access them.
 It is StoryADay.org policy to access your site only to help you with a technical issue, if requested to do so.
 I will NOT be poking around on the back end of your site uninvited.

 StoryADay.org will never sell, rent or give your personal details to any organization — beyond storing them on a third-party database such as that of the webhost (Bluehost), mailing list company (Mailchimp), and Feedburner (e.g. if you sign up for prompts by email).